vitringr/vault/nodes/Array.md

 **Random Access**: Efficient [[Random Access]] for all array elements.

-**Raw Data**: Elements are only the raw data itself.
+**Memory Efficiency**: Elements are only the raw data itself.
 They do not need to store any metadata related to their layout in memory.

+**Predictable**: Arrays are predefined in memory and therefore predictable.

 ### Cons